gvwilson/sensibleadventures/nardica/nardica.md

 the old woman said,
 standing with a wince and straightening her plain black jumpsuit decisively.
 "Let's have some tea, shall we?"
+She took a bracelet from the table and slipped it on, then gestured toward the door.
+"After you."

 "Tea" turned out to mean a broad flight of marble stairs like something from an old sim followed by a corridor hung with actual painted paintings